ncatlab/nlab-content/pages/6/3/4/6/6436/content.md

   * the equation is taken to hold in each [[cotangent space]] $T^*_{\gamma(\tau)} X$ for each $\tau \in \mathbb{R}$.

 To see what this means, consider some special cases.
-First regard the case that the background field strenght vanishes, $F = 0$.
+First regard the case that the background field strength vanishes, $F = 0$.
 Then the equations of motion reduce to

 $$
   \nabla_{\dot \gamma} \dot \gamma = 0